-Dr. Matam also advises people with IBD not to consume green tea when taking iron supplements.
+Dr. Matam also advises people with IBD (inflammatory bowel disease)not to consume green tea when taking iron supplements.
 This is because iron-bound green tea EGCG loses the capacity to inhibit myeloperoxidase (an inflammation-inducing enzyme).
 This may lead to inflammation and stomach pain, further aggravating IBD.

 Bottom Line – Green tea EGCG may cause iron deficiency and anemia by blocking iron absorption.

 2. Caffeine In Green Tea Interferes With Certain Medications

 Caffeine is a CNS (Central Nervous System) stimulator.
 That is why a cup of green tea makes you feel rejuvenated and re-energized.
 The catch is, consuming large amounts of green tea while on certain medications may cause side effects.